 Treatment

 • your general health

 Some hospitals have specialist brain tumour nurses.
 They go to the MDT meetings.
 You usually see the nurses more regularly than your cancer specialist.
-They can answer your questions and support you.
+They can answer your questions and support you and your family.

+Treatment